MrAMS/zed-auto-file-header/README.md

 - **Tcl**: `#`
 - And 35+ more languages!

-**💡 This makes your config portable and clean** - write once, works everywhere!
+**This makes your config portable and clean** - write once, works everywhere!

 ### Template Variables